Rudra-Sankha-Sinhamahapatra/Go-Crud/README.md

     CompileDaemon -directory=./src -command="go run ./src/main.go"
     ```

-2. The application will be available at `http://localhost:8080`.
+2. The application will be available at `http://localhost:8000`.

 ## API Endpoints

 - `GET /`: Health check endpoint.
-- `POST /create-user`: Create a new user.
+- `POST /create-user`: Create a new user and generate a JWT token.
 - `GET /getById/:id`: Get a user by ID.
 - `GET /all-users`: Get all users.
 - `PUT /update-user/:id`: Update a user by ID.
+- `DELETE /soft/delete-user/:id`: Soft delete a user by ID.
-- `DELETE /delete-user/:id`: Delete a user by ID.
+- `DELETE /hard/delete-user/:id`: Hard delete a user by ID.

+## JWT Token Generation

+When a new user is created using the `POST /create-user` endpoint, a JWT token is generated and returned in the response.
+This token can be used for authentication in subsequent requests.

 ## Contributing